 - Alaffia offers a coconut face lotion with broad spectrum protection (SPF 15).

 - Blk + GRN offers a broad spectrum tinted mineral sunscreen for the face by Unsun (SPF 30).
 A broad spectrum black girl sunscreen (SPF 30) is also offered.

 - Bolden offers a hydrating broad spectrum SPF 30 brightening moisturizer as a part of their facial line of products.

 - Clear Essence offers a moisturizing body lotion (SPF 15), and a moisturizing skin milk (body toning lotion) with a SPF of 15 that protects against UVA and UVB sunlight.
-Finally, a medicated fade cream (SPF 15, with UVA and UVB protection) to reduce dark spots is available.

 - Iman Cosmetics offers an oil free moisture complex (SPF 15) and an all day moisture complex (SPF 15) for the face.

 - Joy Lorraine Cosmetics offers an advanced protection sunscreen (SPF 30) for the face that protects against UVA and UVB rays.
 Creme blend and stick foundations (SPF 15) are also available.